DrJLabs/chatgpt-todo/docs/better-auth-integration-plan.md

    - Document new environment variables.
    - Prepare rollout checklist (including Better Auth server config changes).
 4. **Monitoring**
-   - Define minimal metrics (failed validations, sign-in success rate) and where to surface them (logs/Dashboard).
+   - Define minimal metrics (auth session success rate, MCP 401/403, task latency) and surface via dashboards/alerts tracked by the platform team.
+   - Capture structured logs with anonymised `userId`, `route`, and `authState` fields for incident triage.
+5. **Rollback flag**
+   - Document `ENABLE_AUTH_GATE` / `VITE_ENABLE_AUTH_GATE` usage in README and deployment guide so operators can disable Better Auth enforcement without redeploying.

 ## Open Questions & Follow-ups
 - Does the central Better Auth server expose a REST session introspection endpoint, or should this service host a thin proxy that imports the shared config?